mason1939/sqlzoo_solution/README.md

 The main idea of this method is to create a table with a header, (company, num, pos, start stop, end stop), by self-join.

-The trick is useful when you want to duplicate one column from another whatever you purpose is.
+The trick is useful when you want to add one column based on another whatever you purpose is.

+But there is always a cost when using join.

 8.
 ```sql